awsdocs/aws-sdk-for-javascript-v3/doc_source/polly-examples.md

 1. Create a file named `setup.yaml` in the root directory of your project folder, and copy the content [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/polly/general-examples/src/setup.yaml) into it\.
 **Note**
 The AWS CloudFormation template was generated using the AWS CDK available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/resources/cdk/javascript_example_code_polly_aws_service/)\.
-For more information about the AWS CDK, see the [AWS Cloud Development Kit \(CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/)\.
+For more information about the AWS CDK, see the [AWS Cloud Development Kit \(AWS CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/)\.

 1. Run the following command from the command line, replacing *STACK\_NAME* with a unique name for the stack\.
 **Important**